alukosdev/ccsp/laws/directive-2002-58-ec.md

 ## Noteworthy

-- [x] Directive 2002/58/EC is also known as the "ePrivacy Directive."
+- [x] Directive 2002/58/EC is known as the "ePrivacy Directive."

 ## References